palazzol/AnoraksAdventure/readme.md

 In this version, finding the egg results in a signal sent on unused I/O pins on the 2600.
 This signal triggers yet other events...

+# Credits

+Anorak's Adventure was conceived entirely by Evan Allen.
+He doing all the hardware, and everything else downstream of the Atari.
+I am only doing the game code hacking.

 # Building

 This codebase can be built with the venerable [dasm assembler](http://dasm-dillon.sourceforge.net/), using a command line such as